afnog/sse/index.md

 * Add `git@github.com:afnog/sse.git` to it
 * Add `git@github.com:afnog/afnog.github.io.git` to it
 * Install Jekyll: `sudo gem install jekyll execjs therubyracer`
+* Open a command prompt and go to ~/SparkleShare/sse
 * Run `make serve`
 * Edit the Markdown files in `~/SparkleShare/sse/.../*.md`
 * View the results in your browser at http://localhost:4000/.../*.html